HubRise/website/content/apps/adipos/en/overview.md

 - Pull orders from HubRise, including order status.
 - Pull customer information from HubRise.
+- Push orders into HubRise.
+- Push customer information into HubRise.
 - Push a catalog into HubRise.
 - Synchronise inventory with HubRise.